Variance reduction with practical all-to-all lattice propagators: Applications

 The contribution mix1 contains the three diagrams with three low-mode propagators and one high-mode propagator, placed in one of the three legs; Figure~\ref{fig:mix1} shows one of them.
 The data points labeled LMA make use of an extended propagator containing the leg propagator, which implies that it is possible to average over the position of the four-fermion operator.
 Therefore, mix1 serves as a benchmark for the efficiency of LMA+SVS for the leg propagator, since no improvement is expected when using stochastic estimates instead of the exact extended propagator.
 The computations reveal that stochastic all-to-all estimates computed within our setup lead to a precision comparable to the one obtained with exact extended propagators.
 The contribution mix2, illustrated by the diagram of Figure~\ref{fig:mix2}, also contains the diagram obtained by switching the low-mode propagator to the right-hand side.
 Again, this contribution can be used as a benchmark, because the conventional LMA allows to average over space at the four-fermion operator insertion.
 Also in this case the combination of LMA with SVS yields comparable errors.
 The diagram in Figure~\ref{fig:mix3_a}, instead, is expected to display the advantages of the hybrid approach.
-In this case, using LMA in conjunction with point sources does not allow to average over the four-fermion operator insertion, since two high-mode lines meet at the origin of the loop such that at least one fixed-position propagator has to attach to it.
-This does not allow to use the information contained in the all-to-all low-mode propagator in the loop.
+In this case, using LMA in conjunction with point sources does not allow to average over the four-fermion operator insertion, since two high-mode lines meet at the origin of the loop such that at least one fixed-position propagator has to attach to it.\footnote{In general, extended propagators are not applicable to contractions in which high modes run in the loop, since in that case there is no way to construct a suitable Dirac equation that provides a product of propagators integrated over the insertion.} This does not allow to use the information contained in the all-to-all low-mode propagator in the loop.
 Indeed we observe that the variance is reduced significantly when SVS is applied to the high-mode propagators in the legs.
 Finally, the diagram in Figure~\ref{fig:mix3_b} is again expected to exhibit a significant decrease in variance when SVS is applied to the estimation of the high-mode propagator in the loop.
 Indeed, we find a remarkable improvement of the noise-to-signal ratio.
 In particular, for the heavy charm quark mass the variance is reduced by a factor of 7-8, which turns out to be decisive to obtain a signal for the total three-point functions.
 Another interesting piece of information comes from the Monte Carlo history of the correlation functions.
 By looking at the fluctuations in the value of a correlator at some fixed value of Euclidean times a direct impression can be drawn about variance reduction, and about the presence of large fluctuations that can spoil the good gauge average behavior.
 In Figure~\ref{fig:mainz_MC_plot} we show the color-connected part of the contribution to the ratios $E_{}^{\pm}$ coming from the diagram in Figure~\ref{fig:mix3_b}.
 The advantage of LMA+SVS compared to LMA alone is clearly visible.